zhikuanquan/DeepLearning_TF/README.md

 # DeepLearning_TF
-Deep learning codes by TensorFlow
+I store some Deep Learning codes by TensorFlow in Python here.